foosel/SonosRemote/README.md

 The firmware files can be find in the `src/` folder.

+  * If not already done, install [Sonos HTTP API](https://jishi.github.io/node-sonos-http-api/) somewhere on your network.
+This is mandatory.
   * Flash current version of MicroPython to the Wemos D1 Mini as described [here](https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html)
   * Create a `sonos_remote_config.py` for your target network, room and pin assignment.
 An example is provided which assumes the following wiring for the rotary encoder:
     * CLK to D6 aka pin 12